abpframework/abp/docs/en/Getting-Started-React-Native.md

 ## How to disable the Https-only settings of OpenIddict

 Go to MyProjectNameHttpApiHostModule.cs under the host project.
-Add put these codes under the `PreConfigureServices` function.
+And put these codes under the `PreConfigureServices` function.

 ```csharp
 #if DEBUG